 On the other hand, if users do not have an attribute specifying which groups they belong to, you will need to use group search mode.
 In this mode, Flux searches for the group objects themselves directly on the server, then checks an attribute on the group object for the full DN of the user who is logging in.
 Flux will use the first group it can find with the given user as a member of that group.

 To enable user search mode, just add the following to your engine configuration:

 And for group search mode:

 If this property is not set but you are using LDAP for security, Flux will use user search mode by default.

-When search mode is enabled, the following engine configuration properties are available to specify how group information is stored on the user:
+When user search mode is enabled, the following engine configuration properties are available to specify how group information is stored on the user:

 - LDAP_USER_GROUP_ATTRIBUTE: The name of the attribute on the user that stores the groups to which the user belongs.
 Ex: memberOf

 - LDAP_USER_GROUP_ATTRIBUTE_IS_DN: Set this to true if the group attribute stores the full DN of the groups that the user is a member of.
 Set to false if the group attribute only stores the name of the group.
 Ex: true

 - LDAP_GROUP_NAME_ATTRIBUTE_ID: If LDAP_USER_GROUP_ATTRIBUTE_IS_DN is set to true, this configuration property specifies the attribute on the group object itself that contains the group's name.
 Flux will look up the group object at the given DN, then find the attribute with this name and use its value to assign the group name (used for permissions mapping – see below for more information).
 Ex: cn.
 This property does not need to be set if LDAP_USER_GROUP_ATTRIBUTE is set to false.